-Mandatory Deposit System for One-way Beverage Packages
+Mandatory Deposit System for Single Use Beverage Packages

-One-way beverage packages with a content volume of 0.1 to 3.0 liter are subject to the German mandatory deposit system4.
+Single use beverage packages with a content volume of 0.1 to 3.0 liter are subject to the German mandatory deposit system.
 The deposit (Pfand) is collected at the retail level.
-The requirement applies to domestically produced or bottled products as well as to imported beverages.
+The requirement applies to domestically produced or bottled products and imported beverages.